memgraph/cypher.vim/README.md

-cypher-vim-syntax
+Cypher Vim Syntax
 =================

 What is it?
 -----------
-This is a basic Vim syntax for the awesome (http://docs.neo4j.org/chunked/stable/cypher-query-lang.html)[Cypher] graph database query language.
+This is a basic [Vim](http://www.vim.org) syntax for the awesome [Cypher](http://docs.neo4j.org/chunked/stable/cypher-query-lang.html) graph database query language.
 Cypher is like SQL for graph databases.
+You can find Cypher on [Neo4j](http://www.neo4j.org).

 Why should I use it?
 --------------------